Heroes and Their Impact

 What does it mean to be a hero?
 A hero is someone admired for brave acts and good character.
 The students read about three very different persons who are heroes for their selfless giving to make the world a better place.
 These lessons explore the idea that the world needs more philanthropic heroes, and anyone can make a difference because everyone has something to give.

-This lesson will help students identify the attributes of a hero as related to acting for the common good.
-The students will identify Mother Teresa as a hero for her philanthropic work and highlight examples of her work and character.
-While written for a Catholic Elementary School, this lesson may be easily adapted for public school use.
+Participants identify the attributes of a hero who is acting for the common good.
+Mother Teresa is a hero for her philanthropic work and character.

 Rosa Parks' acts of philanthropy brought a community of people together for the common good and resulted in major social change in her community and in the nation.
 Participants identify a need in the community and take action with personal responsiblity.